afsalthaj/zendesk-search/README.md

 ### Set up Environment using Nix (Optional)

-Make sure nix is in your system: https://nixos.org/download.html During installation, make sure that you add the nix to your bash profile.
+Make sure nix is in your system: https://nixos.org/download.html.

+Note that during installation, it will suggest you to add nix to your profile.

 ```scala
 git clone https://github.com/leigh-perry/nix-setup.git